- Understanding Definition and Benefits of Big Data in the Education Industry

 The rule of 3V: Volume, Velocity, Variety

 Big data analytics takes specially designed methods and software to examine the constantly growing data.
 To analyze it, data scientists take into account its 3 basic properties:

 History and evolution of Big Data in education

 The disturbance around growing data and its structuring have begun at the beginning of the 21st century.
 It is difficult to announce an exact day when it was firstly used in Education.
-However, the exponential growth of online learning in the 2010s drew attention of researchers to how learning analytics is used in education.
+However, the exponential growth of online learning in the 2010s drew the attention of researchers to how learning analytics is used in education.
 International research conferences in 2000-2007 invoked interest in Educational Data Mining.
 Already in 2008, there was a separate conference dedicated to EDM in Canada.
 In 2011, there was established the International Educational Data Mining Society.

 How the current situation in the world influences education and what it has to do with Big Data?

-What is behavior detection and predicting modeling
+Behavior detection and predictive modeling

-In data mining, behavior detectors are especially automated models that define students behavior based on interaction logs.
-It means, we could know when a student subverts the properties of the learning system to succeed without learning while playing an educational game, for instance.
+In data mining, behavior detectors are especially automated models that define students’ behavior based on interaction logs.
+It means we could know when a student subverts the properties of the learning system to succeed without learning while playing an educational game, for instance.
 We could conduct text mining and analyze students’ writing and self-reflection, emotions via words and expressions.

 Imagine data engineers working at collecting and withdrawing necessary data with the help of special software.
 The next level of data analysis is under the responsibility of data scientists.
 They aim to solve the problem of decreased effectiveness and popularity of some eLearning applications.
 Big data scientists use certain methods, apply mathematics and technology to define off-task behavior.
 What does it mean in terms of Big data and Education?
 They identify time and conditions when students sidetrack from the system.
 It can happen because of students’: